Modeling and solving the multimodal car- and ride-sharing problem: Computational study

 \section{Computational study}

 The algorithms are implemented in C/C++ and for the solution of the master problem CPLEX 12.6.2 together with Concert Technology 2.9 is used.
 Tests are carried out using one core of an Intel Xeon 2643 machine with 3.3 GHz and 16 GB RAM running Linux CentOS 6.5.
 The algorithms are tested on a number of generated instances of increasing size and complexity.
-Various pricing schemes are compared, and the efficiency of all parts of the code is evaluated.
+Various pricing schemes are compared, and the efficiency of all parts of the code is evaluated. {Most of the reported computation times include the generation of the auxiliary graph.
+The exception is the comparison of the arc formulation to the column generation approach, where only the time to solve the models is stated.}

-To start the column generation we provide an initial set of dummy columns.
-We first solve the linear relaxation of the master problem and thereafter we solve the restricted master problem to integer optimality, using only routes generated in $\cal R'$.
+To start the column generation we provide an initial set of dummy columns by inserting route variables $x_{\rho}$ such that the master problem is feasible without considering any valid route construction.
+These dummy variables are leaving and entering {a} depot (constraints \eqref{depotout}-\eqref{depotin}), but do not cover any tasks.
+We first solve the linear relaxation of the master problem and thereafter we solve the restricted master problem to integer optimality, using only routes generated in $\cal R'$, containing a subset of all routes $R$ with positive reduced savings.
 In this way we get an upper bound from the column generation based approach, and a lower bound from solving the IP model.
 Although we cannot guarantee an optimal solution to the original MMCRP in this way, the results will show that in most cases the gap is very small, and the solution quality is more than sufficient for practical applications.

+In the following, we first introduce the test instances in Section~\ref{sec:data}.
+In Section~\ref{sec:comparisonpricing} we compare the pricing schemes introduced in Section~\ref{sec:pricing} and afterwards conduct algorithmic tests in Section~\ref{sec:algorithmictests}.
+Finally, we discuss socio-economic aspects in Section~\ref{sec:socio}.
+For a better understanding of the problem we provide a sample solution in the Appendix~A.

+We show in our results that the column generation approach is an efficient choice to solve the MMCRP.
+We can solve the biggest instances with 300 users and 40 vehicles within less than one hour on average.
+Pricing strategy \multiple\ turns out to be the most efficient of the exact methods.
+The heuristic approaches (\statespace, \heurprun, \heuredges) do not come with a significant improvement in solution time or quality.
+Finally, we compare our results to those of the direct formulation presented in Section~\ref{sec:compact}.